 Strategic environmental assessment

-Strategic environmental assessment is required by a Cabinet Directive for a proposed policy, plan or program that requires Cabinet or Ministerial approval and may result in important environmental effects, either positive or negative.
+SEA is required by a Cabinet Directive for a proposed policy, plan or program that requires Cabinet or Ministerial approval and may result in important environmental effects, either positive or negative.
+The Cabinet Directive did not change as a result of IAA coming into force.
 Parks Canada plans, policies and programs that may require strategic environmental assessment include:

 - Memoranda to Cabinet